cmu-sei/crucible/docs/player/index.md

 The procedures below show you how to:

-- Copy text from a local machine (that is, an _out-of-game_ computer) and paste it into a Player virtual machine, and
+- Copy text from a local machine (that is, an out-of-game computer) and paste it into a Player virtual machine
 - Copy text from a Player virtual machine and paste it into a local machine

 Procedures assume you are in the Player VM Console app.

 **From local to Player VM**

-> Note: There is a 64K size limitation to the text block users can copy into and out of the player.
+> Note: There is a 64K size limitation to the text block users can copy into and out of Player.

 1. On your local machine, open a text file or Word file.
 2. Select and copy the text you want to place into a Player virtual machine.